-- The Ayer Mansion also serves as host to the events of many Boston nonprofit organizations, assisting them in fundraising and gaining a wider audience for their causes.
-During the past year, the Ayer Mansion hosted a free wine and cheese event for 50 members of the Alumni Association of the New England Conservatory, and opened its doors for more than 180 participants of the Boston Society of Architects' Common Boston event to name just two.
-10 hours; 220 people served - CAM holds an annual lecture series on the arts in Boston, which is underwritten by its board to keep ticket prices low.
+- The Ayer Mansion also serves as host to the events of many Boston non-profit organizations, assisting them in fundraising and gaining a wider audience for their causes.
+During the past year, the Ayer Mansion hosted a free event for a New England Conservatory graduate to host her 'American Women Composer Boston Concert Series.'
+The Ayer Mansion has opened its doors for the Women's Chilton Club, the Patron's of the Vatican, and the Charlesgate Alliance for these groups to host their events.
+20 hours; 220 people served - CAM holds an annual lecture series on the arts in Boston, which is underwritten by its board to keep ticket prices low.
 In addition, CAM offers dramatically reduced rates for students (\$5) and in an effort to support its neighbors, members of the Neighborhood Association of the Back Bay and the Gibson House museum.
 12 hours; 30 students served; 300 people served